ipwnosx/docs-1/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/vsphere/provisioning-vsphere-clusters/_index.md

 It must be ensured that the hosts running the Rancher server are able to establish the following network connections:

 - To the vSphere API on the vCenter server (usually port 443/TCP).
-- To the Host API (port 443/TCP) on all ESXi hosts used to instantiate virtual machines for the clusters (*only required with Rancher prior to v2.3.3 or when using the ISO creation method in later versions*).
+- To the Host API (port 443/TCP) on all ESXi hosts used to instantiate virtual machines for the clusters (*only required when using the ISO creation method*).
 - To port 22/TCP and 2376/TCP on the created VMs

 See [Node Networking Requirements]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/node-requirements/#networking-requirements) for a detailed list of port requirements applicable for creating nodes on an infrastructure provider.